paccpp/PdStarterKit/README.md

 ## Building

 1. Create an empty directory (ex.
-"PdObjects").
+"PdStarterKit").
 2. In the Terminal or Console app of your choice, change directories into the folder you created in step 1 (`cd "path_to_your_folder"`).
-3. `git clone --recursive https://github.com/eliottparis/PdObjects.git .` to clone this repository in the folder you created.
+3. `git clone --recursive https://github.com/paccpp/PdStarterKit.git .` to clone this repository in the folder you created.
 4. `mkdir build` to create a folder with your various build files.
 5. `cd build` to put yourself into that folder.
 6. Now you can generate the projects for your choosen build environment: